Home > Motors

 What motorcycle jacket should you wear on motorcycle rides?

-Motorcycle jackets needs to be made specifically for riding.
+Motorcycle jackets need to be made specifically for riding.
 We advise finding a jacket with a CE Level 1 or 2 certification for armor plus an A or AA overall safety rating, at a minimum.

 We suggest looking for a design that offers a range of weather protection.
-You should be able to fit layers of insulation on beneath the jacket, or those layers should be integrated and included in the jacket design.
+You should be able to fit layers of insulation beneath the jacket, or those layers should be integrated and included in the jacket design.

 Look for jackets with a waterproof-breathable membrane to prevent you from getting soaked in a downpour without causing overheating on warmer days.
 Find jackets with ventilation, as well as enlarged zipper pulls for easier use and oversized pocket openings, so you can grab items while still wearing motorcycle gloves.